Proof of accommodation for Czech visa

 - …that the contract is for an unlimited period of time.

 - …the contract between the subletter and the legal owner states that subleasing of the flat is permitted for third parties.

-- …they have the authorised power of attorney from the landlord for an unlimited period of time or…
+- …they have the authorized power of attorney from the landlord for an unlimited period of time or…

 - …that they can arrange for the proof of accommodation directly from the legal owner when needed for your visa/residency renewal.